SESYNC-ci/text-mining-CACI-lesson/docs/_slides/data.md

 : What is an example of qualitative data the same biological survey might collect?

 Answer
-: Surveys often collect descriptive data, e.g. description of micro-habitat where an organism was found.
+: {:.fragment} Surveys often collect descriptive data, e.g. description of micro-habitat where an organism was found.

 ===